shaaza/shaazahm-com/content/reading/oct-24.md

 +++

 This book by Oliver Pourriol was recommended to me, ironically, by one of the hardest working people I know.
 And the title resonated well with my current goal of removing superfluous strain from the way I work and live.
 I've come across this concept before, for example in Derek Sivers' blog post [Relax for the same result](https://sive.rs/relax) or in my years playing cricket seriously.
-However, this book goes so much further, really giving you a feeling of ease--I couldn't stop underlining some brilliant ideas.
+However, this book goes so much further, really giving you a feeling of ease–I couldn't stop underlining some brilliant ideas.

 ### Embrace imperfection